ronniedroid/Wall-d/README.md

 Install sxiv, dmenu and xwallpaper from your package manager

 Clone the repository to your .config directory and add Wall-d directory to your PATH.
 Bind Wall-d to a keybinding to make it easier to access. and make sure to put defaultwallpaper.sh in your autostart script (xinitrc for example).
+Change the DIR variable in Wall-d to point to your wallpapers directory (it will show all wallpapers in subdirectories too).

 Usage: